-What FDA Approval of GW Pharmaceuticals’ Epidiolex Could Mean for Compassionate Cultivation and Medical Cannabis in Texas
+What FDA Approval of GW Pharmaceuticals’ Epidiolex Means for Compassionate Cultivation and Medical Cannabis in Texas

-A Statement From Compassionate Cultivation CEO Morris Denton on the Anticipated FDA Approval of GW Pharma’s CBD Drug Epidiolex
+A Statement From Compassionate Cultivation CEO Morris Denton:

-You may have seen reports that Epidiolex, a cannabidiol (CBD) drug manufactured by London-based GW Pharmaceuticals as treatment for patients with certain types of rare epilepsy, could win approval from the U.S. Food and Drug Administration (FDA) this summer and may be available for sale nationwide as soon as this fall.
-Naturally, this raises the question of how Compassionate Cultivation and the broader Compassionate Use Act might be impacted if Epidiolex hits Texas markets.
+It has been widely reported this week that Epidiolex, a cannabidiol (CBD) drug manufactured by London-based GW Pharmaceuticals as treatment for patients with certain types of rare epilepsy, has been approved by the U.S. Food and Drug Administration (FDA) and could be available for sale nationwide in coming months.
+Naturally, this raises the question of how Compassionate Cultivation and the broader Compassionate Use Act might be impacted when Epidiolex hits Texas markets.

-While the natural reaction may be hesitation or perhaps even viewing this as a significant threat, I believe this would be a positive development for our business and for our state’s medical cannabis program.
-If the FDA approves a CBD-based medication like Epidiolex, it would be a strong vote of credibility for the broader medical cannabis and CBD industry.
+While the natural reaction may be hesitation or perhaps even viewing this as a significant threat, I believe this is a positive development for our business and for our state’s medical cannabis program.
+With the FDA’s approval of the cannabis-derived drug Epidiolex, this is a strong vote of credibility for the broader medical cannabis and CBD industry.

 When produced properly and with the appropriate science, CBD-based medications have real medicinal value—we already know this to be true for patients with intractable epilepsy in Texas.
-FDA approval of a CBD-based medication would not only affirm what the medical cannabis industry has been saying for years about the efficacy of CBD treatments for epilepsy patients, but it would also bode well for expanding Texas’ medical cannabis program.
+FDA approval of a CBD-based medication not only affirms what the medical cannabis industry has been saying for years about the efficacy of CBD treatments for epilepsy patients, but it also bodes well for expanding Texas’ medical cannabis program.
 Federal validation of CBD medicine could help sway Texas lawmakers to approve new conditions for medical cannabis treatment in our state.

-FDA approval of Epidiolex could also open the door to potential federal rescheduling of CBD, potentially disentangling CBD from marijuana/THC under federal drug scheduling laws.
+FDA approval of Epidiolex also opens the door to federal rescheduling of CBD by the Drug Enforcement Administration, which would disentangle CBD from marijuana/THC under federal drug scheduling laws.

 The potential state- and federal-level policy implications of Epidiolex approval could be real boons to Compassionate Cultivation’s business.
-We have the technical ability, the know-how, and all the proper systems in place to produce non-THC CBD medicine—and we can defend our approach to federal entities.
+We have the technical ability, the know-how, and all the proper systems in place to produce various formulations of CBD medicine—and we can defend our approach to federal entities.
 We are also well positioned to expand operations if Texas should approve a broader medical cannabis law.

 From a market perspective, I expect the impact of Epidiolex to be fairly contained.
 There are a few reasons for this.

-First, GW Pharmaceuticals is seeking initial FDA approval of Epidiolex for two specific forms of intractable epilepsy—Lennox-Gastaut syndrome and Dravet syndrome.
+First, GW Pharmaceuticals sought initial FDA approval of Epidiolex for two specific forms of intractable epilepsy: Lennox-Gastaut syndrome and Dravet syndrome.
 Many Texas patients with intractable epilepsy who qualify for CBD treatment under the Compassionate Use Act would not qualify for Epidiolex under these indications.